SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

 ```

 ### Set nodemanager version
-Edit `~/installer-packaging/DEPENDENCIES/nodemanager/nmmain.py` on the line starting with `version = `.
+Edit `~/installer-packaging/RUNNABLE/seattle_repy/nmmain.py` on the line starting with `version = `.

-Change the version string to reflect your project / clearinghouse / Custom Installer Builder name, and also the current build.
+Change the version string to reflect your project/Clearinghouse/Custom Installer Builder name, and also the current build.
 You will later need this string when launching the build script.

 **NOTE: This string will be used as a part of the base installer's file name.
 Use only printable, non-whitespace, ASCII characters that do not require escaping!** Avoid tabs and spaces, forward and backslashes (`/
 `), quotes/ticks of all kinds (`'"`), shell glob characters (`?`, `*`), and other characters with special meanings to the shell (`#&><|()[]{}!$;~` etc.).

-A-Z, a-z, 0-9, `.` (period), `-` (dash), `_` (underscore) are fine.
+A-Z, a-z, 0-9, `.` (period), `-` (dash), `_` (underscore) a re fine.

 ### Check softwareupdater URL and key pair
 In order for your installers to be able to validate updates that you push, the `softwareupdater` component must include your (or your update site's) public key.

-Edit `~/installer-packaging/DEPENDENCIES/softwareupdater/softwareupdater.py`.
+Edit `~/installer-packaging/RUNNABLE/seattle_repy/softwareupdater.py`.
 On the line starting with `softwareupdatepublickey = `, replace the value under the key `'e'` of the dict with the first `int` of your public key, and the value of key `'n'` with the second.

 Furthermore, change the line starting with `softwareurl = ` to contain your softwareupdater's URL.
 ```python